Understanding the Builder's 1-2-10 Warranty

 Timing the Decision Right

-The sweet spot for purchasing a home warranty on a new build is toward the end of year one — when the builder's workmanship coverage is about to expire, but the 2-year systems coverage is still active.
-Some providers, like American Home Shield, allow you to purchase a new construction-specific plan within the first year that activates coverage starting in year two.
+The sweet spot for purchasing a home warranty on a new build is toward the end of year one, when the builder's workmanship coverage is about to expire but the 2-year systems coverage is still active.
+Most third-party providers enforce a roughly 30-day waiting period before coverage activates, so buying ahead of expiration prevents a coverage gap.
+Some providers, like American Home Shield, allow you to purchase a new construction-specific plan that activates coverage starting in year two.

 The Cost-Benefit Analysis

-Home warranty plans for new construction typically cost $350 to $900 per year, plus service call fees of $75 to $150 per visit.
-For a brand-new home with a full builder's warranty in place, the immediate value is limited — new homes simply break down less often in the early years.
+Home warranty plans for new construction in 2026 typically cost $30 to $100 per month, or roughly $350 to $1,200 per year, plus service call fees of $75 to $150 per visit.
+American Home Shield's plans start near $40 per month, and the national average lands between $500 and $700 annually.
+For a brand-new home with a full builder's warranty in place, the immediate value is limited because new homes simply break down less often in the early years.

 Where a home warranty starts delivering real ROI is in years 3 through 7, after the builder's systems coverage expires but before appliances and mechanical systems hit the end of their manufacturer warranties.
-A single HVAC replacement can cost $5,000–$12,000.
-One major plumbing repair can run $1,500–$4,000.
-If your plan costs $600/year and prevents even one major out-of-pocket expense over five years, the math often works in your favor.
+A single HVAC replacement can cost $10,000 to $14,000 in 2026, and one major plumbing repair can run $1,500 to $4,000.
+If your plan costs $600 a year and prevents even one major out-of-pocket expense over five years, the math often works in your favor.
+For a deeper look at the trade-off, see home warranty vs saving money.

 When a home warranty is worth it for new construction: